In New Mexico, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2022 coverage.

 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in New Mexico:

-1. New Mexico open enrollment has ended, but you can use the COVID special enrollment period to get covered.
+1. New Mexico open enrollment has ended, but you may be able to use a special enrollment period to get covered.

 Federal tax credits.
-Until the passage of ARPA, the ACA provided premium subsidies only for those whose income fell between 100% and 400% of the federal poverty level.
-(For example, the cutoff for a family of four in New Mexico was $104,800.
-For an individual, it was $51,040.)
+Until the passage of ARPA, the ACA provided premium subsidies only to those whose income fell between 100% and 400% of the federal poverty level.
+For example, the cutoff for a family of four in New Mexico used to be $111,000.
+For an individual, it was $54,360.

-Now, no individual or family will have to pay more than 8.5% of their household income for a mid-level “silver” plan purchased from beWellnm.
-Even though the amount of the subsidy is based on a silver plan, you can apply the subsidy to any marketplace plan, including bronze, gold, or platinum plans.
-The subsidies are tax credits, but you can choose to have them automatically deducted from the cost of your monthly premiums when you purchase a plan through beWellnm.
+At least through 2022, no one will have to pay more than 8.5% of their household income for a mid-level plan purchased from beWellnm.
+Technically, the subsidies are tax credits, but you can choose to have them automatically deducted from the cost of your monthly premiums when you purchase a plan through beWellnm.

 Medicaid.
-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in New Mexico.
+You may qualify for free or low-cost coverage through Medicaid in New Mexico if your income is very low.

 For more information, see Ways to Save Money on Obamacare in New Mexico.

 4. You won’t face a tax penalty for going without health insurance in 2021—but there are big downsides to being uninsured.